samstork/MysteryProject/Clues/Grimoire.md

 If The Spell Has Been Performed Correctly, And The Faerie Will Take An Audience, There Will Smoke Drifting Into The Centre Candle.
 Pass The Lit Sticks Over The Smoke, Lighting The Candle.
 Have Your Audience With The Fae.

 Be Certain To End The Spell When Your Audience Is Done.
 Douse The Sticks In Water And Blow Out The Centre Candle.
 Do Not Use It Again, Though You May Melt It Down And Reuse The Wax Itself.

+### Full Cypher Guide
+A full transliteration of the cypher.
+Endgame.